Thomas A. Jackson (Wisconsin politician)

-Thomas Andrew Jackson (March 2, 1829 – February 15, 1908) was an American farmer and Republican politician.
-He was a member of the Wisconsin State Assembly, representing the southern half of Green County during the 1869 and 1870 sessions.
+Thomas Andrew Jackson (March 2, 1829 – February 15, 1908) was an American farmer, Republican politician, and Wisconsin pioneer.
+He was a member of the Wisconsin State Assembly, representing the southern half of Green County during the 1869 and 1870 terms.
+Earlier, he served as a Union Army officer through the American Civil War.

 Early life

 Thomas A. Jackson was born in Fayette County, Pennsylvania, in March 1829.
 He was raised there but received only one year of formal schooling.
 As the eldest child in his family, he was hired out to neighboring farms from the age of 12 to bring in money for the family.
 As a young man, he supplemented that income by teaching school in the winters.
 In 1854, he became involved with the Pennsylvania state militia and was captain of a Fayette County company known as the Falls City Guards.

 He moved west to Wisconsin in 1856.
 He settled first at Beloit, Wisconsin, where he resided for two years.
 He then moved further west to the town of Spring Grove, Wisconsin, in Green County, where he established a farm.
 He remained there only briefly though, spending most of 1859, 1860, and 1861 working as a farmer at the "Scotch Settlement" just south of the Illinois border.